pivotal/docs-tap/convention-service/creating-conventions.md

         ```

 2. Verify the Convention Server
-To check the status of the convention server, check for the running convention pods:
+To check the status of the convention server, check for the running convention Pods:

-    + If the server is running, `kubectl get all -n awesome-convention` will return something like ...
+    + If the server is running, `kubectl get all -n awesome-convention` returns something like:

         ```text
         NAME                                       READY   STATUS    RESTARTS   AGE